gpacifico/portfolio_goodness/README.md

 One of the projects is written in OOP and another features a custom-built backend.
 The backend consists of Node.js, Express.js, MongoDB, and Passport.js.

+There will also be sections in my portfolio that showcase my personality so you can see the person behind the projects.

 <a href = "http://gweneverpacifico.com/">Link to Live Site.
 Come see my work!</a>